GnikDroy/projections.nvim/README.md

 While this plugin doesn't force any particularly outrageous folder structure, it won't work well with a particularly outrageous folder structure either!

-`projections` stores information in the following places:
+`projections` stores information in the following places by default:

 ```lua
 workspaces = stdpath('data') .. 'projections_workspaces.json'